Los Angeles 2008 : 11/11 ~ 11/19

 directions, because it can only be approached along the Pacific Coast Highway

 going north bound.

 Most of the art collections are exhibited on the 2nd floor.
-There are many familiar Greek Cycladic arts (far right picture) which we saw while visiting Greek islands this June.
+There are many familiar Greek Cycladic arts (far right picture) which we saw while visiting the Greek islands this June.

-The villa ground is full of rosemary bushes.
+The villa grounds is full of rosemary bushes.
 It was the first time we saw a rosemary bush.
 They were very fragrant while fresh.
 We had a nice lunch at the Villa cafeteria before continuing on to Santa Barbara.Santa Barbara

 We drove along the scenic Pacific Coast Highway

 then switched to Highway 101 to reach Santa Barbara.
 This stretch of the coast around here is sometimes called the "American Riviera".

 Santa Barbara County is also a wine country.
 There are several vineyards located